 Mr Labrum said that as soon as you have any assets or a family you should consider making a will.
 It can always be updated later in life, so delaying it is unnecessary.
 It is not possible to tell when a will might be needed.
 Drafting a will earlier in life is recommended and can be a great way to provide peace of mind.

-For details of the questions that you will need to consider when setting up a will, why not download our questionnaire.
+For details of the questions that you will need to consider when setting up a will, why not get in touch with our experts.

 Our experts Michael Labrum, Janet Drake, and Laura Labrum, with Janet also being STEP qualified and a Dementia Friend, specialise in the drafting of wills.
 Contact one of them on 01727 858807 and see how we can help you.